mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 Is that clear for you?
 That is *cut off the root of discriminating mind*.
 Not ignoring discriminating mind.
 We are always doing [something] like this.
 “I want to do zazen, but I don’t want to have physical pain, et cetera.
 And I want to sleep in bed until 10 o’clock.
 So I want to do zazen, I want to deepen my life, et cetera; I want to be happy.
 But I don’t want to do zazen getting up in the morning!” *[He laughs.]* That is your problem.
 How can I help you?
 I don’t know; that’s your business! *[He laughs.]* Do you understand?

-That’s why, if you want to reach *tathagata* stage, all you can do is, “Please keep your mouth shut.
+That’s why, if you want to reach *tathāgata* stage, all you can do is, “Please keep your mouth shut.
 Just do it.”
 That’s all you can do.
 Alright?

 But students are always depending on the teaching: “Please help me, help me.”
 Well, yes, I can help you.
 But you should know that there is something in the realm of vibrating your mind very minutely.
 At that time there is nothing for me to do.
-So all you have to do is you just be in the *tathagata* stage.
+So all you have to do is you just be in the *tathāgata* stage.
 That’s it.
 How?
 Cut off the root of the discriminating mind.

 You want to keep smoking?
 Yes, you want to.
 But it’s not good for you, so the cigarette case always says it’s not good for your health.
 So you don’t want to keep smoking, but you cannot stop it.
 So [you say,] “This is my problem, please help me.”
 How can I help?
 That is always what we do.